sky-chaser-high/adobe-illustrator-scripts/README.md

 5. Set the artboard size, chip size, and units according to your preference.

 ### Notes
-For CMYK, K cannot be increased or decreased.
+For CMYK, Black cannot be increased or decreased.

 ### Requirements
 Illustrator CS4 or higher